;

 Enhanced solutions

 If your application requires better fatigue resistance than high-performance alloys typically offer, explore our NDR® wire.
-Several high-performance alloys can be used in NDR® wire, which is produced using a thermal-mechanical treatment to refine the microstructure, which means you get better fatigue life without altering the physical properties of the material.
+It is produced using a thermal-mechanical treatment to refine the microstructure, which means improved fatigue life without altering the material’s physical properties.

 High-performance alloys